Skip to main content

 The user describes intent in natural language.
 The AI translates to UB tool calls.
 The AI summarizes results back.

-Use when replacing a UI for read only or simple write workflows.
+Use when replacing a UI for ad hoc lookups or computation.

 What is next

-Once you have used UB in one context, the rest of these are quick to spin up.
-The hardest part is realizing where AI plus execution unlocks something new for your team.
-Reach out at hi@universalbench.dev if you are building something interesting.
+Once you have used UB in one context, the rest are quick to spin up.
+The hard part is realizing where AI plus execution unlocks something new for your team.
+Reach out at hello@universalbench.dev if you are building something interesting.
 We collect case studies and the best ones get featured.